g-tumwesigye/news_blog/README.md

 # NewsPulse Flutter Mobile App

-**NewsPulse** is a dynamic Flutter mobile application that brings the latest news directly to your fingertips.
-The app fetches breaking news headlines and articles from NewsAPI and displays them in an engaging and user-friendly interface.
+**NewsPulse** is a mobile application built using Flutter that provides real-time news updates.
+The app fetches breaking news headlines and articles from [NewsAPI](https://newsapi.org/) and displays them in an engaging and user-friendly interface.
 It features multiple screens, including a welcome page, a news feed, and detailed article views.

 ## Features